Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The quality of light generally refers to the characteristic of light that yields a shadow.
 A harsh quality of light creates harsh, abrupt shadows as you see in the top image of the fireman.
 There tend to be extreme changes between light and shadow on your subject.

 At the other end, a soft quality of light has much softer shadows on your subject.
 The area of brightness gradually degrades into shadow.
 It's more of an even light with subtle changes.

-There are a lot of people who think that hard light is bad and soft light is good.
+There are a lot of people who think that hard light and soft light is good.
 My own answer is that it depends upon your subject.
 There really isn't any such thing as bad light.
 What matters is whether the light is appropriate for your subject and the circumstances of your portrait.

 Hard light gets a bad reputation.
 Many photographers think of it as bad light, but it’s still useful.
 Here’s an example shot with a small reflector and without any diffusion.